gperdrizet/skylines/setup_notes.md

 []
 ```

 OK, still not working.
-Reading here - seems like most of these errors and warnings are related to tensorrt.
+Seems like most of these errors and warnings are related to tensorrt.
 See [here](https://stackoverflow.com/questions/74956134/could-not-load-dynamic-library-libnvinfer-so-7) and [here](https://github.com/tensorflow/tensorflow/issues/57679#issuecomment-1249197802).
-A quick look inside our venv tells me that we have libnvinfer.so.8 not libnvinfer.so.7.
-Following the comment in the GitHub issue, let's install the correct version of tensorrt:
+A quick look inside our venv tells me that we have libnvinfer.so.8 not libnvinfer.so.7 etc. Following the comment in the GitHub issue, let's install the correct version of tensorrt:

 ```text
 (.venv)$ pip install nvidia-tensorrt==7.2.3.4